 The Buddhists capture this approach when they say, “Truth waits for eyes unclouded by longing.”

-Grand though the theory and political consequences may be, with Shoe-shifting, the devil is in the practical details.
+As grand as the theory and political consequences may be, with shoe-shifting the devil is in the practical details.
 Most of us think we’re already great listeners and fabulous empathizers, but thinking it doesn’t make it so.

 So what does?
 Here are a few practices:

 Active Listening: You probably have heard of this technique.
 It’s about as powerful a skill as I’ve ever seen come out of psychology.
 Really, it has saved me thousands of dollars and years of grief.
 And it’s very simple.
-If you find yourself in a conflict or rift with someone, stop the decision-making for a moment and simply repeat in your own words, the other person’s argument as persuasively as possible.
+If you find yourself in a conflict or rift with someone, stop the decision-making for a moment and simply repeat the other person’s argument as persuasively as possible, in your own words.
 Then ask whether you heard it right.
 And then wait for an answer.

-“Wait Nicole, before we go any further here I want to make sure I understand what you’re saying.
-Please tell me if I’ve got this right: You think I’m being too nosey here, that it’s your decision to make and that though I have concerns, now that I’ve declared them, I should back off.
+“Wait, Nicole.
+Before we go any further here, I want to make sure I understand what you’re saying.
+Please tell me if I’ve got this right: You think I’m being too nosy here, that it’s your decision to make and that though I have concerns, now that I’ve declared them, I should back off.
 Is that what you’re saying?”

-Being Bob Dole being Bob Dole but in skeptical ways: Saturday Night Live got mileage out of making fun of the way Presidential Candidate Bob Dole kept referring to himself as Bob Dole.
+Being Bob Dole but in skeptical ways: Saturday Night Live got mileage out of making fun of the way Presidential Candidate Bob Dole kept referring to himself as Bob Dole.
 On the campaign trail, Bob would say things like “Bob Dole doesn’t give up.”
-It was pompous enough to parody, mostly because this third person Bob Dole, he kept referring to was always doing virtuous things.
+It was pompous enough to parody, mostly because this third-person Bob Dole he kept referring to was always doing virtuous things.